Diffuse-Interface Blended Method for Imposing Physical Boundaries in Two-Fluid Flows: Introduction

 \section{Introduction}

-Industrial chemical engineering processes such as bubble columns \citep{Jakobsen2005,Joshi2001,Ekambara2005,Krishna2001}, reactors \citep{Becker1994,Sokolichin1994} and separators \citep{Lane2016a} involve two or more fluids.
-To better design and operate these processes, an understanding of the hydrodynamics of the system is essential.
-An emergent tool in studying multiphase flow systems that is becoming readily accessible to researchers is computational fluid dynamics (CFD) simulations.
-CFD simulations of multiphase flow systems enable researchers to explore different combinations of operating conditions and prototype designs without the cost and safety issues incurred by experimental design and pilot studies, which is extremely beneficial in the design and optimization of process equipment.
+Industrial chemical engineering processes such as bubble columns \citep{Jakobsen2005,Joshi2001,Ekambara2005,Krishna2001}, reactors \citep{Becker1994,Sokolichin1994}, pipe flow \cite{Ejaz2022,Ejaz2022a,Rasheed2022} and separators \citep{Lane2016a} involve multiphase flows which pose significant challenges for simulation-based design and optimization.
+However, to improve existing designs and develop next-generation multiphase flow-based processes, an understanding of the complex hydrodynamics of the system is essential.
+Increasingly the use of computational fluid dynamics (CFD) simulations are being used to study multiphase flow systems, enabling design and optimization activities that are infeasible using solely experimentation and physical prototyping.
+CFD simulations of multiphase flow systems enable researchers to explore different combinations of operating conditions and prototype designs without the cost and safety issues incurred by experimental methods.

-A crucial aspect in the use of CFD for design and optimization of process equipment is the specification of internal physical features, which can have highly complex shapes.
-These features need to be specified as physical boundaries in the simulation, which can be achieved by either using a conformal mesh or an embedded domain method.
-With a conformal mesh, the geometry is defined such that once generated, the mesh surfaces correspond to the physical boundaries.
-This process can be tedious, time-consuming and have detrimental numerical effects (computational complexity and numerical stability) for complicated geometries.
-Additionally, if the internal features are changed, which is likely the case during the design and optimization process, the mesh will also have to change, thus requiring the mesh to be regenerated.
-In the case of moving mesh problems, methods like the arbitrary Lagrangian-Eulerian (ALE) method \citep{Donea2004} are used, but ALE requires the mesh to be deformed as the boundary moves.
+A vital aspect of the use of CFD simulations for the design and optimization of process equipment is the specification of internal physical features, which may have highly complex shape and topology.
+These features need to be specified as physical boundaries in the simulation, which can be achieved by either using a conformal unstructured mesh or an embedded domain method.
+With a conformal unstructured mesh, the geometry is defined such that once generated, the mesh surfaces correspond to the physical boundaries.
+This process can be tedious, time-consuming and have detrimental numerical effects on the computational complexity and numerical stability of simulations, especially for complex geometries present in chemical engineering processes.
+Additionally, if the internal features are changed, which is likely the case during design and optimization activities, the mesh will also have to change, thus requiring the mesh to be regenerated.
+In the case of moving mesh problems, methods like the arbitrary Lagrangian-Eulerian (ALE) method \citep{Donea2004} is used, but ALE requires the mesh to be deformed as the boundary moves.